mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   </li>
 </ul>

-> I can’t describe it, but as I was studying for prelims, beautiful moments happened where concepts “clicked” and some of the content we learned across classes started to intertwine in a way that helped me understand what we were learning more clearly.
+> I can’t describe it, but I observed that as we were all studying for prelims, beautiful moments happened where concepts “clicked."
+Some of the content we learned across classes started to intertwine in a way that helped us all understand what we were learning more clearly.
 Persistence was key to finding these moments.

 ## Prelims
 We had 3 preliminary exams (Macro, Micro, Metrics), which were cumulative and spaced out by one week in between each exam.